 - Watch for phishers.
-Beware emails claiming to be from your bank, asking you to click on a safe-looking link: Hackers mimic banks quite closely in an attempt to steal your information.
+Beware emails claiming to be from your bank, asking you to click on a safe-looking link.
 Always type in the web address to your bank (instead of just clicking through from the email) to be sure you’re going to a secure website.

 - If you become a victim, place a fraud alert on your accounts.
-You can contact the credit bureaus yourself to place a fraud alert on your reports if your identity has been stolen.
-Lenders looking at your report can then take extra steps to verify the legitimacy of any changes or new accounts to ensure they’re dealing with you and not your thief.
+You can contact the credit bureaus to place a fraud alert on your reports if your identity has been stolen.
+Lenders looking at your report can then verify the legitimacy of any changes or new accounts to ensure they’re dealing with you and not your thief.

 - Consider a security freeze.
 As soon as you confirm a stolen identity, you can write to all three credit bureaus to request a security freeze, which blocks lenders from accessing your reports altogether.
 This helps prevent thieves from opening new accounts in your name.
 Caveat: There’s usually a fee, but it depends on your state.